I S K O

 Many other similar kinds of division might be imagined (e.g. mathematical division, which might include a partitive factoring of a natural number into its component primes).

-Division is obviously important to Knowledge Organization.
+Division is obviously important to knowledge organization.
 Typically, an organizational infrastructure might acknowledge three types of connecting relationships: class hierarchies, where some classes are subclasses of others, partitive hierarchies, where some items are parts of others, and instantiation, where some items are members of some classes (see Z39.19 ANSI/NISO 2005 as an example).
 The first two of these involve division (the third, instantiation, does not involve division — see below).
-Logical division would usually be a part of hierarchical classification systems, which, in turn, are central to shelving in libraries, to subject classification schemes, to controlled vocabularies, and to thesauri.
+Logical division would usually be a part of hierarchical classification systems, which, in turn, are central to shelving in libraries, to subject classification schemes, to controlled vocabularies, and to → thesauri.
 Partitive hierarchies, and partitive division, are often essential to controlled vocabularies, thesauri, and subject tagging systems.
 Partitive hierarchies also relate to the bearers of information; for example, a journal would typically have its component articles as parts and, in turn, they might have sections as their parts, and, of course, components might be arrived at by partitive division (see Tillett 2009 as an illustration).
 Finally, verbal division, disambiguating homographs, is basic to controlled vocabularies.

-Thus Division is a broad and relevant topic.
-This article, though, is going to focus on Logical Division.
+Thus division is a broad and relevant topic.
+This article, though, is going to focus on logical division.

 [top of entry]